NixOS/rfcs/rfcs/0145-doc-strings.md

 ##    <- Type ->
 ```

-Example: old docs-strings.
+Example: old doc-strings.
 (To be changed by this RFC)

 ```nix
 # lib/attrsets.nix